LOtting/COG-01/README.md

 # PROGRAMMING WORKSHOP AT COG

-## This is the first part of a programming workshop at Carl-Orff-Gymnasium in Unterschleissheim/Germany
+## This is the documentation  of a programming workshop at Carl-Orff-Gymnasium in Unterschleissheim/Germany.

 We use JavaScript as our programming language for the behavior, HTML as the base structure and CSS for styling.
+But the main focus lies on JavaScript!

 ## [Cloud 9 IDE (Hello world)](https://github.com/Goyapa/COG-01/blob/master/hello-world/README-setup-C9.md)
 Cloud9 IDE we prefer for our school programming workshop, cause of restrictions on school PCs.